cyrilletuzi/vscode-angular-schematics/README.md

 (ie. with an `angular.json` file in workspace).

-We follow [Angular LTS support](https://angular.io/guide/releases), ie. currently your project should use Angular >= 7.
+We follow [Angular LTS support](https://angular.io/guide/releases), ie. your project should use Angular >= 7.

 ### Project root